phil-garip/ReadMe-Generator/Develop/README.md

   # Installation
   To install necessary dependencies, run the following command:

-      p
+      npm i

   # Usage
   Please do not copy!
-  p
+  Users should not duplicate or reproduce this project.

   # License
-  This project is run under the MIT license.
+  This project is run under the Artistic License 2.0 license.

   # Contributing
-  p
+  Please reach out via email to find out more about contributions.

   # Tests
   To test, run the following command:

-      p
+      npm test

   # Questions
-  If you have any questions please feel free to email me at p.
-You can view more of my work at @p on GitHub!
+  If you have any questions please feel free to email me at phil.garip@gmail.com.
+You can view more of my work at @phil-garip on GitHub!